-Managing research data with personal information (data) or other sensitive information has been describen in the NMBU guidelines for Managing Research Data (laid down 10.04.2018, document in Norwegian).
+Handling research data with personal information (data) or other sensitive information has been describen in the NMBU guidelines for Handling Research Data (laid down 10.04.2018, document in Norwegian).

 If you will be handling personal information in a research project this has to be reported to NSD.
 You may check this web page to see if you must send notification about your project.
 Should the result of the check is that you have to notify to NSD, you can do so with this form.

 When you send your notification of your project to NSD you may be asked to assess the privacy consequences (DPIA).
 DPIA sssistance may be requested from Jan Olav Aarflot in the Research Support Office and the NMBU Privacy advisor.
 Information about DPIA on the Data Protection authorities' web pages.

 Hanne Pernille Gulbrandsen (fra Deliotte) is the NMBU Data Protection Officer.
 Read more about the NMBU Data Protection Officer (page in Norwegian).